dattgoswami/BookSummaries/2_DDIA.md

 # Cheatsheet: Key Takeaways from Part II of Designing Data Intensive Applications

-## 1. Distributed Data Overview
+## A. Distributed Data Overview
    - Distributing data across multiple machines can be essential for scalability, fault tolerance/high availability, and reducing latency.

-## 2. Reasons for Distributing Data
+## B. Reasons for Distributing Data
    - **Scalability**: Distribute data to handle a larger volume of data, read or write loads that single machines cannot handle.
    - **Fault tolerance/high availability**: Use multiple machines to provide redundancy; if one fails, others can take over.
    - **Latency**: Locate servers close to users globally to reduce data travel time and improve performance.

-## 3. Approaches to Scaling
+## C. Approaches to Scaling
    - **Vertical Scaling (Scaling Up)**: Increase the power of a single machine (CPUs, RAM, disk capacity).
 Limitations include higher cost and limited fault tolerance.
    - **Shared-Disk Architecture**: Uses several machines with independent CPUs and RAM, but the data is stored on an array of shared disks.
 This approach has limitations due to contention and overhead of locking.
    - **Shared-Nothing Architecture (Horizontal Scaling or Scaling Out)**: Each machine (node) operates independently, using its CPUs, RAM, and disks.
 Coordination between nodes is achieved at the software level.

-## 4. Shared-Nothing Architecture
+## D. Shared-Nothing Architecture
    - This approach doesn't require special hardware and is well-suited for cloud deployments and distributing data across multiple geographic regions.
    - Although powerful, it adds complexity and can sometimes limit data model expressiveness.

-## 5. Techniques for Distributing Data
+## E. Techniques for Distributing Data
    - **Replication**: Keep copies of the same data on different nodes, potentially in different locations.
 This adds redundancy and can improve performance.
    - **Partitioning (Sharding)**: Split a large database into smaller subsets called partitions, which can be assigned to different nodes.
    - Replication and partitioning are separate but often used together.

-## 6. Considerations in Distributed Systems
+## F. Considerations in Distributed Systems
    - Developers need to be aware of the constraints and trade-offs in distributed systems.
    - Distributed shared-nothing architecture often requires careful planning and considerations for application complexity.
    - Distributed systems involve difficult trade-offs and understanding transactions and potential issues is critical.

-## 7. What to Expect Next
+## G. What to Expect Next
    - The book will discuss transactions to understand the various issues in data systems.
    - It will also discuss the fundamental limitations of distributed systems.
    - Part III will address how to integrate several datastores into a larger system to satisfy complex application needs.

-## Application as a Software Engineer
+## H. Practical Application for Software Engineers:
    - Consider the data demands of your application and choose between vertical scaling and shared-nothing architecture based on cost, complexity, and future scalability.
    - Use replication and partitioning techniques to distribute data across multiple nodes for improved performance and redundancy.
    - Be aware of the complexity added by distributed systems and make informed trade-offs.